 Fortunately, there is a way to "opt out" of this category change.

 The first thing to do is to check the current Visa Bulletin to confirm whether the F2B and F1 categories have different wait times.
 Look at the dates next to each category in the first chart that appears on the Visa Bulletin.
 A petition is eligible for further processing only when the date matches, or is before, the date in that chart.

-If the F2B category has a date that is less time from the current date than the F1 category, you will probably want to opt out of the category change, so that the application processes more quickly.
+If the F2B category has a date that is less time from the current date than the F1 category, or says "C" for current, you will probably want to opt out of the category change, so that the application processes more quickly.

 To do this, the beneficiary (your child) must send a signed letter to the USCIS office that processed the I-130 asking to opt out of the petition.
 This is one of the only cases where a beneficiary has to contact USCIS directly.

 If the child was under 21 at the time the LPR filed the I-130, and thus started in category F2A, but has since turned 21, the petitioner's naturalization can cause even more serious problems.
 This is because the petition automatically converts to category F1.

 Instead of processing relatively quickly, in a few years maximum, your F1-category child could wait several years.
 What's more, according to USCIS and the Board of Immigration Appeals, there is no opt-out provision for people in this situation.
 The change is automatic and irreversible.